emqx/eip/active/0038-secret-registry.md

 scope**, which is known from that resource's configuration:

-* A **namespaced** authenticator (configured under namespace `NS`) resolves its `$secret{...}` references against `{NS, _}`, even though the connecting client is still in the unresolved/global scope.
-This is *not* a global→namespace fallback: the reference is owned by a namespaced configuration, so it resolves in that namespace by the ordinary rule above.
+* A **namespaced** authenticator (configured under namespace `NS`) resolves its `$secret{...}` references against `{NS, _}` first, then falls back to a shareable global `{?global_ns, _}` by the ordinary rule above — even though the connecting client is still in the unresolved/global scope.
+This is *not* a global→namespace fallback: the reference is owned by a namespaced configuration and resolves in that namespace's context (which legitimately includes shareable globals).
 A client being pre-`tns` does not downgrade the authenticator's scope to global.
+This is exactly the review scenario — a global API key, shared, reached from a namespaced authn hook and a namespaced forwarding action alike, stored once.
 * A **global** authenticator resolves against `{?global_ns, _}`.

 The implementation must take the resolving namespace from the